ferlatte/babytools/README.md

 Don't buy baby clothes; get them from friends who desperately want to get rid of them.
 Bonus: they are already stained, so you can stop worrying about keeping your baby impeccably stylish and start worrying about keeping the robots running and taking naps.

+### Free breast pump

+The Affordable Care Act includes a [provision](https://www.healthcare.gov/coverage/breast-feeding-benefits/) that mandates coverage for a breast pump through your health insurance provider in most cases.
+This means you can get a free breast pump worth $300.
+[Yummymummy](https://yummymummystore.com/) makes the process extremely simple for some insurance providers (ie Atena).

 ### [Boon Lawn Countertop Drying Rack](http://smile.amazon.com/Boon-Lawn-Countertop-Drying-Green/dp/B004OR1DTC)

 Great for bottle/breastpump part drying.
 Remember: lots of little fiddly parts.